Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Best Supplements for Energy (2026)

-The supplement industry markets dozens of products for 'energy,' but the honest truth is that most fatigue is caused by inadequate sleep, poor diet, or an underlying medical condition - not a supplement deficiency.
-The exceptions matter, though: B12 deficiency causes profound fatigue and is common in vegetarians, older adults, and people on certain medications.
-Iron deficiency is the world's most common nutritional deficiency and directly impairs energy production.
-CoQ10 supports cellular energy production and declines with age.
-We scored energy supplements based on what actually resolves fatigue versus what is just repackaged caffeine.
+Dozens of products promise 'energy,' but the honest truth is that most fatigue traces back to too little sleep, a poor diet, or an underlying medical issue - not a missing supplement.
+The exceptions are worth knowing, though.
+Low B12 causes deep fatigue and is common in vegetarians, older adults, and people on certain medications.
+Iron deficiency is the most common nutritional shortfall in the world and directly drags down energy production.
+CoQ10 supports how your cells make energy and declines with age.
+We scored energy supplements on what actually fixes fatigue versus what is just caffeine in a new wrapper.

 Our Top Picks